mirekkukla/wheel-of-ice/README.md

     window.GEO_KEY = "your_geo_key";
     window.EMAILJS_KEY = "your_emailjs_key";
     ```
-    - If setting up reporting on your internet-facing site, just hard-code your API keys (as above) into your header or into iceWheel.js directly.
-Yes, anyone visiting your site will be able to see your API keys, but there's nothing malicious they can do with these two locked-down services.
+    - If setting up reporting on your internet-facing site, just hard-code your API keys (as above) into your header or into `iceWheel.js` directly.
+Yes, anyone visiting your site will be able to see your API keys, but there's not much malicious they can do with these two locked-down services.
 And presumably you're just setting this up to dick around anyway.

-### About emailJS
+#### About emailJS
 Sending an email from a static front-end only webpage is only possible if you use an intermediary SMTP server.
-If you were to call this server _directly_ from your static front-end page, you'd be exposing your SMTP credentials (encrypted or otherwise) to the internet at large, which would allow anybody to go on a spam email frenzy using your account (\*cough\* smtpjs \*cough\*).
+And if you were to call this server _directly_ from your static front-end page, you'd be exposing your SMTP credentials (encrypted or otherwise) to the internet at large, which would allow anybody to go on a spam email frenzy using your account (\*cough\* smtpjs \*cough\*).

 EmailJS is a bit of a compromise.
-Anyone can still "trigger" an email whenever they want, but they can't send "anything" to "anyone."
+A malicious party can still "trigger" an email (that's affiliated with your account) whenever they want, but they can't send "anything" to "anyone."
 EmailJS explains it nicely:

 > A better way to think of EmailJS in terms of security is not as a service that allows you to send email from Javascript, but rather as a service that allows you to create predefined set of emails via the dashboard, and then just trigger the emails from the Javascript" (from the (FAQ)[http://www.emailjs.com/faq/)

 Note that by default, reporting is disabled when running locally (see the `reportingDisabled()` function)

-### Setting up an emailJS email template
+#### Setting up an emailJS email template
 The emailJS [documentation](https://www.emailjs.com/docs) is pretty straightforward:
 - Add an [email service](https://www.emailjs.com/docs/tutorial/adding-email-service) (I use SendGrid)
 - Create an [email template](https://www.emailjs.com/docs/tutorial/creating-email-template) called "wheel\_of\_ice"